Sex ratio project

 A number of studies have suggested that the sex of the offspring depends on environmental or parental traits.
 This phenomenon is called sex ratio adjustment.
 It is of enormous interest to workers of a diverse range of fields including poultry industry, conservation biology and evolutionary ecology.
 According to the relevant hypotheses, sex ratio adjustment is adaptive that is parents are expected to overproduce the sex that provide larger fitness benefit.
 However, only very few studies investigated whether this is true.
 We try to investigate this issue in two bird species and humans.
 We also investigate how infidelity (a phenomenon frequently observed even in monogamous animals) affects the evolutionary benefit of sex ratio adjustment.
 By reanalysing published data, we also try to investigate why results on sex ratio adjustment differ between populations.

-Researchers currently working on the project:
+Researchers working on the project:

 - Balázs Rosivall (PI, contact person)